funktor/funktor.github.io/_posts/2026-03-09-distributed-training-of-a-deep-recommender-system.markdown

 ```
 <br/><br/>

+## Model Architecture
-Next, I define the model architecture.
-As mentioned earlier that I am solving this recommender system problem as a regression over the normalized ratings.
+As mentioned earlier that I am solving this recommender system problem as a `regression` over the `normalized ratings`.
 Regression is not the only way to solve.
-One can also solve this as a binary classification problem by turning ratings and views into binary labels for e.g. with normalized ratings, one can assign a label of 1 for all ratings >= 0 and a label of 0 to all ratings < 0 since normalized ratings has a mean of 0.
+One can also solve this as a `binary classification` problem by turning ratings and views into binary labels for e.g. with normalized ratings, one can assign a label of 1 for all ratings >= 0 and a label of 0 to all ratings < 0 since normalized ratings has a mean of 0.
 There are few challenges I saw when implementing a binary classification approach to a recommender system:<br/><br/>

+### Challenge 1
-1. Defining positive and negative examples correctly.
+Defining positive and negative examples correctly.
 One strategy is as mentioned above where we consider all ratings above the mean for that user as positives and rest as negatives.
-But this is only possible  where explicit ratings are available.<br/><br/>
+But this is only possible  where explicit ratings are available.

+### Challenge 2
-2. Even with explicit ratings available, should I consider the unrated movies as negatives too because the user might have chose to ignore watching them or worse decided to not rate them at all.<br/><br/>
+Even with explicit ratings available, should I consider the unrated movies as negatives too because the user might have chose to ignore watching them or worse decided to not rate them at all.<br/><br/>

+### Challenge 3
-3. If ratings are missing, one way to implicitly label is to assign 1 to watched movies and 0 to not watched movies.
+If ratings are missing, one way to implicitly label is to assign 1 to watched movies and 0 to not watched movies.
 But this could lead to severe class imbalance issues as number of unwatched movies far exceeds watched movies.<br/><br/>

+### Challenge 4
-4. Assigning 0 or negative to unwatched movies could lead to bias in training data because is someone has not watched a movie and you train them as negatives, the model will learn to rank them and similar movies lower thus reducing the diversity in recommendations.<br/><br/>
+Assigning 0 or negative to unwatched movies could lead to bias in training data because is someone has not watched a movie and you train them as negatives, the model will learn to rank them and similar movies lower thus reducing the diversity in recommendations.<br/><br/>

 Onwards with our model architecture.
 The following architecture is quite simplistic compared to some of the latest developments around deep recommender systems.
 I am planning to upgrade the following architecture into a generative recommender system in the future.<br/><br/>
 1. On a high level, the model comprises of two towers, one for user features and another for movie features.
 The outputs from 2 towers are concatenated and passed through a MLP layer with a single output i.e. the predicted rating for the user and movie.<br/><br/>